jfaulk3/Breath-of-the-Wild-Compendium/README.md

 ## Future Goals

-Add the ability to sort;
+Add the ability to sort.
+Add placeholder images when the server responds with 404.